phamanhtai0410/test_readme/Oracle_VeChain_docs.md

 (i) Decentralization: upgrade to a decentralized oracle

-(ii) More assets price data feed: support more assets for dApps on VeChain - we will be actively communicating with VeChain users to identify best fits to develop
+(ii) More assets price data feed: support more assets for dApps on VeChain - we will be actively communicating with VeChain users to identify best fits to develop.

-(iii) Expand to real-world data: one of our key goals is to get real-world use cases for blockchain dApps (ie. stock market, sport events, weather,... )
+(iii) Expand to real-world data: one of our key goals is to get real-world use cases for blockchain dApps (ie. stock market, sport events, weather,... ).

 ## 5. Additional Information

-What we have already accomplished
+What we have already accomplished:

-- Smart contracts for BTC, ETH, VET, VTHO, VeUSD data price on testnet
+- Smart contracts for BTC, ETH, VET, VTHO, VeUSD data price on testnet.
-- Deploy beta website for SEER: [https://oracle-stag.vebank.io/home](https://oracle-stag.vebank.io/home)
+- Deploy beta website for SEER: [https://oracle-stag.vebank.io/home](https://oracle-stag.vebank.io/home).
-- Run stress-test to test price feed stability with 100% accuracy and up-time
+- Run stress-test to test price feed stability with 100% accuracy and up-time.
-- Ready for mainnet
+- Ready for mainnet.

 About other grants

-- We haven&#39;t applied for any other grants
+- We haven&#39;t applied for any other grants.

 Financial contributions

-- Our team has self-financed this project from the beginning
+- Our team has self-financed this project from the beginning.
-- Total budget that we have spent till date is about USD $20,000
+- Total budget that we have spent till date is about $20,000.